As a continuation of Temple Run at Siem Reap (Part 2)

 11. Banteay Samre

 Banteay Samre is like a small version of Angkor Wat.
-The structure and architecture is very similar to the popular temple.
+The structure and architecture are very similar to the popular temple.
 It was said to be built earlier than Angkor Wat.

 After The Temple Run